-3. ANALYSING STABILITY AND DYNAMICS IN FLOOD RISK GOVERNANCE ARRANGEMENTS stabilisation of the content and organisation of a policy domain" (Van Tatenhove, and Leroy 2000).
+To analyse stability and dynamics in Flood Risk Governance Arrangements, we propose to use the Policy Arrangements Approach (PAA).
+Policy arrangements have been defined as "a temporary stabilisation of the content and organisation of a policy domain" (Van Tatenhove et al. 2000).
 By studying the development of these policy arrangements over time, the degree of stability or dynamics in these arrangements can be analysed.
 The PAA claims to link up all relevant dimensions of a policy domain (actors, discourses, rules and resources) and hence enables a study of the policy arrangement as a whole.
-The approach has been applied in earlier studies of environmental policies, nature conservation and water management (Van Tatenhove and Leroy 2000; Arts et al. 2006; Wiering and Arts, 2006).
+The approach has been applied in earlier studies of environmental policies, nature conservation and water management (Van Tatenhove et al. 2000; Arts et al. 2006; Wiering and Arts 2006).
 Two features make the approach particularly useful for analysing FRGAs.
-First, the approach combines and integrates different concepts within frameworks of policy analysis (e.g. policy network models, discourse analysis, the advocacy coalitions framework and regime theory in international relations) and includes both structure and agency -related elements of institutional analysis, thus choosing a more sociological approach (Giddens 1984).
+First, the approach combines and integrates different concepts within frameworks of policy analysis (e.g. policy network models, discourse analysis, the advocacy coalitions framework and regime theory in international relations) and includes both structure and agency-related elements of institutional analysis, thus choosing a more sociological approach (Giddens 1984).
 Other approaches are less comprehensive in terms of the dimensions that are included.
-Second, as is shown in table 1 below, the four dimensions of the PAA allow for the inclusion and integration of legal factors in the analysis.
+Second, as is shown in Table 1 below, the four dimensions of the PAA allow for the inclusion and integration of legal factors in the analysis.